pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/WhatIsNavigation.md

 or vice-versa.

-So, when a piece of state switches from not existing to existing, that represents a navigation and change mode in the application, and when the state switches back to not existing, it represents undoing the navigation and returning to the previous mode.
+So, when a piece of state switches from not existing to existing, that represents a navigation and change of mode in the application, and when the state switches back to not existing, it represents undoing the navigation and returning to the previous mode.

 That is very abstract way of describing state-driven navigation, and the next two sections make